itsriffchan/bulong/README.md

 This project is built around the **UP-DSP Philippine Languages Database (UP-DSP-PLD)**.

-The dataset contains multilingual speech recordings including:
+The project focuses on speech recordings in:

-* Filipino
-* English
-* Cebuano
-* Kapampangan
-* Hiligaynon
 * Ilokano
 * Bikolano
 * Waray
-* Tausug

 The dataset itself is **not redistributed** with this repository.